 The U.S. federal income tax treatment of any distribution made by Tyco depends on the application of U.S. federal income tax law.
-Although a determination cannot be made in advance, distributions made by Tyco to U .S. shareholders generally constitute “dividends” for U.S. federal income tax purposes (notwithstanding their treatment for Swiss withholding tax purposes), and that they are reported as such to the company's shareholders and to the IRS, in accordance with, and as required by, U.S. federal income tax laws.
+Although a determination cannot be made in advance, distributions made by Tyco to U .S. shareholders generally constitute “dividends” for U.S. federal income tax purposes, and that they are reported as such to the company's shareholders and to the IRS, in accordance with, and as required by, U.S. federal income tax laws.

 Tyco is a “qualified foreign corporation” for U.S. federal income tax purposes.
 Therefore, dividends generally are eligible for “qualified dividend” treatment.
 Whether dividends paid by Tyco in fact constitute “qualified dividends” to any shareholder depends on that shareholder’s specific circumstances, including the shareholder’s holding period for the Tyco shares on which such dividends are received.
 U.S. shareholders are advised to consult their own tax advisors concerning the treatment of dividends paid by Tyco as “qualified dividends” in their particular circumstances.

 IMPORTANT NOTE: Any tax information provided herein, including the answer to the above question is provided for your information only and does not constitute tax advice provided by Tyco.
 The information is accurate as of the date of it first publication (February 2, 2015) and we undertake no duty to update this information for subsequent changes in tax law or for any other reason.
 Please consult your own tax advisor for tax advice related to your ownership of Tyco common shares.